 This picture shows a view of a three-dimensional visualization of ALMA observations of cold carbon monoxide gas in the nearby starburst galaxy NGC 253 (The Sculptor Galaxy).
 The vertical axis shows velocity and the horizontal axis the position across the central part of the galaxy.
 The colors represent the intensity of the emission detected by ALMA, with pink being the strongest and red the weakest.

 These data have been used to show that huge amounts of cool gas are being ejected from the central parts of this galaxy.
 This will make it more difficult for the next generation of stars to form.
 Credit: ALMA (ESO/NAOJ/NRAO)/Erik Rosolowsky

 Each of the thousands of spots in this new image represents a distant star, and the glittering blue holes reveal glimpses of our neighboring galaxies, the Large and Small Magellanic Clouds.
-Although this image looks as if it was made on a large scale telescope it was in fact captured from ESO’s La Silla Observatory using a portable setup consisting of a SBIG STL-11000M CCD camera and a Canon prime lens.
-It was presented in a scientific paper alongside state-of-the art simulations, in an exciting example of how a small camera, a fast lens, a long exposure time and one of the world’s best astronomical sites can reveal huge faint features better than even a big telescope.
+Although this image looks as if it was made on a large-scale telescope it was in fact captured from ESO’s La Silla Observatory using a portable setup consisting of an SBIG STL-11000M CCD camera and a Canon prime lens.
+It was presented in a scientific paper alongside state-of-the-art simulations, in an exciting example of how a small camera, a fast lens, a long exposure time, and one of the world’s best astronomical sites can reveal huge faint features better than even a big telescope.